epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/number_movies_genre.html"  width="100%" height="700" frameborder="0" position="relative"></iframe>

-We see from the plot that most renowed actors tend to play in Comedy, Drama, Action, Adventure and Horror movies.
-And more generally we can see that Drama, Comedy and Actions movies are more numerous.
+We observe that our filtration is drastic since the difference between the bar plots of renowed actors and non-renowed actors is pretty notable.
+We can also see from the plot that most renowed actors tend to play in Comedy, Drama, Action, Adventure and Horror movies.
+And more generally we note that Drama, Comedy and Actions movies are more numerous.

 #### Genre-specific Analysis
-In the following section, we performed t-test with the null Hypothesis :
+In the following section, we performed t-test :
-H0 : The mean between the two groups is the same.
-We test with a 5% level.

 ##### Drama